The Recovery Program

 That realization led to a shift.
 Instead of compressing everything into a single weekly meeting, Breath to Bones now offers multiple groups throughout the week, allowing men to engage both connection and content more fully.
 This creates flexibility for men to work on the specific areas they need at each stage of their recovery journey.
 Some need foundational work on honesty and stabilization.
 Others are ready for deeper attachment repair, intimacy work, or advanced relational skill building.
 By expanding access to Content Groups alongside consistent Connection Groups, men receive a broader spectrum of care without losing relational depth.

-The result functions much like an online inpatient program or intensive outpatient program.
+The result functions much like an online intensive outpatient program.
 Men have access to structured teaching, guided application, peer accountability, and consistent relational support, all integrated into one cohesive system.
 They receive full spectrum recovery care from their own home, at a fraction of the cost of traditional inpatient or intensive outpatient treatment, while remaining embedded in their real lives, marriages, and responsibilities.

 Recovery is not just information transfer.
 It is embodied learning inside relationship.
 That is why both content and connection are essential.